sassoftware/python-dlpy/README.md

 are created following the [Keras](https://keras.io/) APIs with a touch of [PyTorch](https://pytorch.org/) flavor.

-### What's Recently Addeda
+### Recently Added Features

-* DLModelzoo action support
+* DLPy now supports the DLModelzoo action through the use of `MZModel`.
-* Real-time plot for hyper-parameter tuning with DLModelzoo
+* Real-time plots for hyper-parameter tuning are available with DLModelzoo.
-* New examples for APIs with DLModelzoo
+* New examples are available for APIs with DLModelzoo.
-* PNG/base64 output format for segmentation models
+* Segmentation models can produce PNG/base64 output.
-* Additional pre-defined network architectures such as ENet and Efficient-Net
+* Additional pre-defined network architectures are available.
+Examples include ENet and Efficient-Net.

-### Prerequisitesa
+### Prerequisites

-* Python version 3.3 or greater is required
+* You must use Python version 3.3 or greater
-* Install SAS [Scripting Wrapper for Analytics Transfer (SWAT)](https://github.com/sassoftware/python-swat) for Python using `pip install swat` or `conda install -c sas-institute swat`
+* You must install SAS [Scripting Wrapper for Analytics Transfer (SWAT)](https://github.com/sassoftware/python-swat) for Python.
+You can install the package from PyPI by using the command `pip install swat` or from the SAS conda repository by using `conda install -c sas-institute swat`.
-* Access to a SAS Viya 4.0 environment with [Visual Data Mining and Machine Learning](https://www.sas.com/en_us/software/visual-data-mining-machine-learning.html) (VDMML) is required
+* You must have access to a SAS Viya 4.0 environment with [Machine Learning](https://www.sas.com/en_us/software/machine-learning-deep-learning.html) licensed.
-* To use timeseries APIs, access to either [SAS Econometrics](https://www.sas.com/en_us/software/econometrics.html) or [SAS Visual Forecasting](https://www.sas.com/en_us/software/visual-forecasting.html) is required
+* To use time series APIs, access to either [SAS Econometrics](https://www.sas.com/en_us/software/econometrics.html) or [SAS Visual Forecasting](https://www.sas.com/en_us/software/visual-forecasting.html) is required
 * A user login to your SAS Viya back-end is required.
 See your system administrator for details if you do not have a SAS Viya account.
 * It is recommended that you install the open source graph visualization software called [Graphviz](https://www.graphviz.org/download/) to enable graphic visualizations of the DLPy deep learning models
 * Install DLPy using `pip install sas-dlpy` or `conda install -c sas-institute sas-dlpy`

-#### SAS Viya and VDMML versions vs. DLPY versionsa
+#### SAS Viya and DLPY Versions

-DLPy versions are aligned with the SAS Viya and VDMML versions.
+DLPy versions are aligned with SAS Viya versions.
 Below is the versions matrix.

 <table>